yu-pei/parsec-wiki/compileandrun.rst

   -- Looking for pthread_getspecific
   -- Looking for pthread_getspecific - found
   -- Looking for pthread_barrier_init
-  -- Looking for pthread_barrier_init - not found
-  -- Looking for pthread_barrier_init
-  -- Looking for pthread_barrier_init - not found
+  -- Looking for pthread_barrier_init - found
   -- Looking for sched_setaffinity
-  -- Looking for sched_setaffinity - not found
-  -- Looking for sched_setaffinity in rt
-  -- Looking for sched_setaffinity in rt - not found
+  -- Looking for sched_setaffinity - found
   -- Performing Test PARSEC_HAVE_TIMESPEC_TV_NSEC
   -- Performing Test PARSEC_HAVE_TIMESPEC_TV_NSEC - Success
   -- Looking for clock_gettime in c